xxxdtrevor214/PayPal-Java-SDK/README.md

                         .returnUrl("http://paypal.com/return")));

 try {
-    HttpResponse<Payment> paymentResponse = client.execute(request);
+    // Use your client to execute a request and get a response back HttpResponse<Payment> paymentResponse = client.execute(request);

+    // If the endpoint returns a body in its response, you can access the deserialized
+    // version by calling result() on the response.
     Payment payment = paymentResponse.result();
 } catch (IOException ioe) {
     if (ioe instanceof HttpException) {